oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - Changing `domain.spec.configuration.introspectVersion`.

 > **Warning:** If any non-dynamic WebLogic mbean attribute is changed as part of the above actions and `domain.spec.configuration.model.onLineUpdate.rollBackIfRestartRequired` is set to `false` (the default), then the operator will immediately perform any dynamic changes that were specified, and also **the operator will roll the domain (restart each server in the domain) in order to propagate the non-dynamic changes**.
+>If the attribute value is set to 'true', then the Operator will cancel all changes, the introspector job will not retry again.
+This gives the opportunity for the user to correct any un-intentional changes or try it again at a different time allowing domain restart.

 Sample domain resource YAML: